wijnandb/15-a-day/content/books/alcohol-is-sh-t-how-to-ditch-the-booze-re-ignite-your-life-and-recover-the-person-you-were-always-meant-to-be.md

 affiliatelink: https://www.amazon.com/dp/B07W39ZSHV?tag=brtt-20
 categories: ['book']
 ---
-Certainly!
-Below is an overview of "Alcohol is SH!T: How to Ditch the Booze, Re-ignite Your Life, and Recover the Person you Were Always Meant to be" by Paul Churchill in markdown format.

----

 ## Overview of "Alcohol is SH!T: How to Ditch the Booze, Re-ignite Your Life, and Recover the Person You Were Always Meant to be"

 ### Summary